zaoan660/blog/MazeGame/readme.txt

 This is a maze game.
-I haven't finished writing it yet, now I can only generate a maze map and display it using plt
+plt_generate_maze.py realizes the function of generating maze. agent_maze.py implements the player's movement function and the robot's shortest path function.